LinogeFly/hide-unwanted-streams-on-twitch/README.md

 Failing tests will throw errors into console.

 # Version history
+- 1.3.8 Fixed a bug when "Infinite scroll" stopped triggering after Ember framework version update on Twitch.
 - 1.3.7 Fixed a bug when "Infinite scroll" didn't get triggered sometimes on language specific Channels page.
 - 1.3.6 Fixed a bug when block list was getting reset if hitting total storage limit for a Chrome extension.
 - 1.3.5 Fixed a bug when solution was not working if Twitch was accessed with language specific URL.